swarnava-96/Getting-Started-with-Python-for-Data-Science/README.md

-# Python-for-Data-Science
+# Getting Started with Python for Data Science

-## Getting Started with Python for Data Science
+## Notebook1
 ```
  1. Data types in Python
          Numbers